quai20/TOOTSEA/docs/paper.md

   - **Correct** : Some correction tools are available in **Tootsea** so that common operations can be done quickly and easily (such as resampling, filtering, correcting magnetic declination, correcting potential drift, ...).
   - **Plot** : Are provided classical data visualisation tool such as histogram (fig1), spectrum or stickplot.
 It also allows users to generate some stats report.
   - **Qualify** : One key element of moorings dataset preprocessing is to apply quality flags on time series data.
 Within **Tootsea** it can be done automatically with built-in scripts, or manually.
 User can also import their own matlab scripts to do the qualification.
-  - **Export** : Finally, user can save his work by
-      - exporting selected parameters to netcdf
-      - saving current work session that will be loadable in **Tootsea**.
-      - printing any figures in standard graphic formats.
+  - **Export** : Finally, user can save his work by exporting selected parameters to netcdf, saving current work session that will be loadable in **Tootsea** and printing any figures in standard graphic formats.

 ![Plot example.\label{fig:example}](media/histo2d_paper.png)